OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Further east, you’ll find Orinda Community Center Park just off the Caldecott Tunnel.
-This area offers two playgrounds, a library, a large open grass area, picnic and barbecue spots, lighted tennis courts, a gazebo, an amphitheater and some fountains, ensuring plenty of space and opportunities for entertainment.
-Within the park, and along Camino Pablo, you can find plenty of piles of fall leaves for jumping in.
-The park is not far from Orinda BART station and offers a variety of delicious restaurants nearby.
+Further east, you’ll find Orinda Community Center Park, just off the Caldecott Tunnel, where yellow leaves pile up on the avenues in peak fall.
+Here you’ll find two playgrounds, a library, a large grassy area, picnic and barbecue spots, lit tennis courts, a gazebo and an amphitheater, ensuring plenty of space and opportunities for entertainment.
+Within the park and along Camino Pablo, you’ll be able to see the firs and maples changing into their fall costume; it’s not far from Orinda BART station and there’s a variety of delicious restaurants nearby.

-If you’re located in the South Bay and Peninsula area, the best spot to check out is Rancho San Antonio Preserve.
-The preserve is home to a huge selection of gorgeous trees, including maples, oaks and flowering persimmons.
-Self-guided tours of the park are available all year and sometimes there are organized tours and festive holiday events offered.
-Visiting the park should also include a trip to Deer Hollow Farm, a historical ranch featuring piglets, sheep, goats, chickens and cows running around.
-If you can’t make it out to Rancho San Antonio, never fear — there are 26 open space preserves in the area, offering plenty of choices for your leaf-viewing pleasure.
+In the South Bay and Peninsula area, the best spot for peak-time fall foliage is the Rancho San Antonio Preserve, home to a huge population of maples, oaks and flowering persimmons all displaying glowing colors of red, orange and yellow.
+Self-guided tours of the park are available all year round; sometimes there are also organized tours and festive holiday events on offer.
+Visiting the park should also include a trip to Deer Hollow Farm, a traditional ranch with piglets, sheep, goats, chickens and cows running around.